How to Shade Alternate Rows in Excel?

 You can simply use the below VBA codeVBA CodeVBA code refers to a set of instructions written by the user in the Visual Basic Applications programming language on a Visual Basic Editor (VBE) to perform a specific task. to shade every alternative row.
 Use the below code to shade alternate rows in excel.

 Sub Shade_Rows() Dim Rng As Range Set Rng = Selection Rng.FormatConditions.Add xlExpression, Formula1:="=MOD(ROW(),2)=1" Selection.FormatConditions(Selection.FormatConditions.Count).SetFirstPriority With Selection.FormatConditions(1).Interior .PatternColorIndex = xlAutomatic .ThemeColor = xlThemeColorAccent5 .TintAndShade = 0.399945066682943 End With Selection.FormatConditions(1).StopIfTrue = False End Sub

-For this first, you need to select the range of cells that needs to shaded then run the macro.
+For this, first, you need to select the range of cells that needs to be shaded, then run the macro.

 Things to Remember

-- Not only alternative rows you can shade every 3rd row, 4th row or 5th row and so on.
-For that, you need to change the divisor value in MOD function from 2 to 3.
+- Not only alternative rows, but you can also shade every 3rd row, 4th row or 5th row, and so on.
+For that, you need to change the divisor value in the MOD function from 2 to 3.

-- ISODD and ISEVEN functions are useful with helper column of serial numbers.
+- ISODD and ISEVEN functions are useful with the helper column of serial numbers.

 This has been a guide to Shade Alternate Rows in Excel.
 Here we discuss the top 3 methods to shade alternate rows in excel along with examples and a downloadable template.
 You may learn more about excel from the following articles –